INTERSECT-training/packaging/_episodes/04-metadata.md

 ### License (special mention)

 There also is a license field, but that was rather inadequate; it didn't support multiple licenses, for example.
 Currently, it's best to indicate the license with a Trove Classifier, and make sure your file is called `LICENSE*` so build backends pick it up and include it in SDist and wheels.
 There's work on standardizing an update to the format in the future.
 You can manually specify a license file if you want:

 ```toml
 license = {file = "LICENSE"}
 ```

+However, some backends (like flit-core) ignore this field entirely.
+The canonical location for a standard license since the early 2000's has been trove classifiers.

 > ## Verify file contents
 > Always verify the contents of your SDist and Wheel(s) manually to make sure the license file is included.